 Each kit includes 2 sets of the adapter (for the film compartment, and at the slot for the 120 take-up spool).
 You don't need any 120 take-up spool because an empty 35mm film canister is also included.

-1. Tape the lead of your new film to the edge of the provided empty 35mm film.
+1. Tape the lead of your new film to the film's tongue on the provided empty 35mm film canister.
 Make sure the tape is tidy without any exposed glue.
-Ensure the film winds in and out easily.
+Ensure the film winds in and out easily in the empty 35mm film canister.

 2. Insert the adapters to the top and bottom ends of both the new and empty film canisters.